 The Law Society of Scotland has rules about how Notes of Interest should be treated by solicitors at a Closing Date.
 These only apply to solicitors, however, so if the seller’s agent is a non-solicitor estate agent they are not bound by the same rules.

-Do I need to submit a Note of Interest at all?
+Do I need to submit a Note of Interest?

-We would recommend that, if you are interested in any property, you submit a Note of Interest through a solicitor to give yourself the highest chance of getting an opportunity to make an offer on the property.
+We would recommend that, if you are interested in any property, you submit a Note of Interest through a solicitor to give yourself the highest chance of getting an opportunity to make an Offer on the property.
 You do not need to submit a Note of Interest to submit an Offer.

 What is a Closing Date?